 Can I use my mobile phone when visiting?

 You can use mobile phones in areas where it is safe to do so.
 You can also ask the ward staff where these are.
 Please show consideration to other patients and visitors when using your mobile phone.
-To protect all patients’ privacy, do not use camera phones to take photographs in any part of the hospital.
+Please do not use camera phones to film or take photographs in any part of the hospital.
+This is to respect the privacy and dignity of all patients and visitors.

 Infection control in hospitals is very important.
 We ask all patients, visitors and staff entering or leaving the ward to use hand hygiene gel.
 This is to help stop the spread of infection.
 Apply by squirting a little gel onto the hands, massaging it in like hand cream and allowing it to dry naturally.
 There are hand hygiene gel dispensers at the entrance and throughout the ward.